Social Studies

 Two Semester Required (FY)

-Hybrid US-History II is a two semester, full year, course, that fulfills the second of your two-year United States history requirement for graduation.
+Hybrid US History is a two semester, full year course that fulfills the United States history requirement for graduation.
 Students will cover curriculum content in eight units of study beginning with the post Reconstruction, the Gilded Age, and ending with the close of the 20th century.
 As a hybrid course, students will complete the course online through the Bishop Kelly’s Learning Management System (LMS), Schoology.
-Students will meet with their BK instructor one day per week for face-to-face time.
 The instructor will also be available during scheduled office hours to meet the face-to-face needs of the course.
+This course is limited to 22 students and will occur during 1st period.
+Students must apply for this opportunity and will be selected according to their ability to be self-sufficient as this course requires.

 Grade Level: 11